drforr/Perl-Mogrify/README.md

 # CONFIGURATION

-Most of the settings for Perl::Mogrify and each of the Enforcer modules can be controlled by a configuration file.
+Most of the settings for Perl::Mogrify and each of the Transformer modules can be controlled by a configuration file.
 The default configuration file is called `.perlcriticrc`.
 Perl::Mogrify will look for this file in the current directory first, and then in your home directory.
 Alternatively, you can set the `PERLCRITIC` environment variable to explicitly point to a different file in another location.
-If none of these files exist, and the `-profile` option is not given to the constructor, then all the modules that are found in the Perl::Mogrify::Enforcer namespace will be loaded with their default configuration.
+If none of these files exist, and the `-profile` option is not given to the constructor, then all the modules that are found in the Perl::Mogrify::Transformer namespace will be loaded with their default configuration.

 The format of the configuration file is a series of INI-style blocks that